skedwards88/word_lists/README.md

 `processed/movies.txt` is `raw/movies.txt` minus words that do not exist in `processed/wordnik.txt`. `processed/movies_processor.py` is the script that generated this file.

-`processed/wiki.txt` is `raw/wiki.txt`, minus words that words that do not exist in `processed/wordnik.txt`. `processed/wiki_frequency_processor.py` is the script that generated this file.
+`processed/wiki.txt` is `raw/wiki.txt`, minus words with less than 1000 occurrences, minus words that words that do not exist in `processed/wordnik.txt`. `processed/wiki_processor.py` is the script that generated this file.

+`processed/brysbaert.txt` is `raw/brysbaert.txt`, minus words that have a `pkonwn` of less than 1.00, minus words that words that do not exist in `processed/wordnik.txt`. `processed/brysbaert_processor.py` is the script that generated this file.

 ### Compiled word lists

+`compiled/commonWords.txt` consists of words that meet all of the following requirements:

+- common to the processed wordnik, wiki, and gutenberg lists
+- common to the processed wordnik and movies lists
+- common to the processed wordnik and brysbaert lists
+- not on the `LDNOOBW.txt` list
-`compiled/commonWords.txt` consists of words that are on common to wordnik, wiki, and gutenberg AND words that are common to wordnik and movies.
-It omits words from `LDNOOBW.txt`.
-In addition, the list excludes the manually compiled `compiled/notActuallyCommon.txt` that were deemed subjectively not common and includes the manually compiled `compiled/notActuallyUncommon.txt` that were deemed subjectively not uncommon.
+- not on the manually compiled `compiled/notActuallyCommon.txt` list, which contains words that were deemed subjectively not common
+- on the manually compiled `compiled/notActuallyUncommon.txt` list, which contains words that were deemed subjectively not uncommon

 `compiled/uncommonWords.json` consists of all of the wordnik words that are not in `compiled/commonWords.txt`, minus words from `LDNOOBW.txt`.